FabianFG/FortniteDownloader/README.md

 - Download all files from a parsed manifest individually
 - Implements the FileProvider interface from JFortniteParse with reading from Manifests.
 The main benefit is that only the chunks you need are downloaded
-- Preload chunks for a file, that you might need later.
+- Preload chunks for a file that you might need later.

 ### Usage